leon4rd/test/README.md

-## Don't buy flowers at a monastery.
-Because only you can prevent florist friars.
+## I am so good at sleeping I can do it with my eyes closed!